BaibhavJoshi/particle-collision/README.md

 # particle-collision
-A canvas piece exploring the physics of particle collisions.
+A canvas piece exploring the physics of particle collisions (elastic).
 Very aesthetically pleasing :)